 - From the date of the harm suffered under La.
 Civ.
 Code Art.
 3492 for personal injuries

 - From the day of your loved one’s death per La.
 Civ.
 Code Art.
 2315.2 in wrongful death cases

 However, some circumstances can alter these deadlines.
 You may have significantly less time to file the initial paperwork, or you could have longer.
-Our team will assess the likely timeline for your case to help you understand your rights and options during your free consultation.
+Our team of Baton Rouge personal injury attorneys will assess the likely timeline for your case to help you understand your rights and options during your free consultation.